UPCOMING 2019 CONFERENCES

 Legal compliance is often cited as a barrier to MTSS implementation, whether in providing more intensive general education intervention, special education eligibility, 504 plans, behavior supports, and special education practices.
 Learn about these practices from our nation's leading special education law authority, Dr. Perry Zirkel.

-These nationally recognized experts and other members of our group will bring practices that are scientifically sound, yet practical to your implementation efforts.
+Our other nationally recognized experts will bring professional development on MTSS practices that are scientifically sound, AND practical to support your implementation efforts, including:

-- Special education assessment practices for specific learning disabilities (SLD), writing more time and cost efficient IEP goals to ensure scientifically sound progress monitoring and revision of IEPs when appropriate
+* Special education assessment practices for specific learning disabilities (SLD), and writing more time and cost efficient IEP goals to ensure scientifically sound progress monitoring and revision of IEPs when appropriate